xobjectz/otpcr/README.rst

 ::

-   OTPCR - Office of the Prosecutor's
-           Communication Rercord 117
+   OTPCR - Office of the Prosecutor's Communication Rercord 117 of 2019
-           of the year 2019

 **SYNOPSIS**